kmonad/kmonad-contrib/keymaps/jenspets/README.md

 ## Raise

-The raise layer contains all the numbers, the F-keys, home/end, page up/down, insert, and printscreen (sysreq).
+The raise layer contains all the numbers, the F-keys, home/end, page up/down, insert, and PrintScreen (sysreq).

-It should be noted that the numbers are laid out according to Benford's law, assuming that with the exception of the first digit, which follow a logarithmic distribution, while all other digits are uniformly distrirbuted.
+It should be noted that the numbers are laid out according to Benford's law, assuming that with the exception of the first digit, which follow a logarithmic distribution, while all other digits are uniformly distributed.
 The most used numbers are placed in the most comfortable finger positions.
 I addition, the numbers are split between odd numbers on the left hand and even numbers on the right hand.

 ## Adjust